NikitaKhomenko/SUDOKU/README.md

 <h4> Instructions: </h4>
 To run with gcc compiler:
 1. Open linux terminal in the relevant directory.
-2. Type: gcc -o sudoku main.c (this will produce a program called sudoku)
+2. Type: gcc -o sudoku main.c (for the multi-thread version add to the line [-pthread]) (this will produce a program called sudoku)
-3. To run it: ./sudoku <filename> (filname [optional] - a text file with a sudoku matrix)
+3. To run it: ./sudoku <filename> ( [filname] optional - a text file with a sudoku matrix)
 4. if no file was given you will have to type in the matrix num by num inside the terminal.

 <h1> </h1>